koalapower/nmap-tool/README.md

 9. `customFieldForScannerName` - name of custom filed to store scanner information (you should create custom field for scanner manualy in KUMA web-interface)
 10. `reportPath` - path to nmap report

-If you dont need custom fields, set 4 and 5 parameter false and igonre parameters 6-8.
+If you dont need custom fields, set 5 and 6 parameter `false` and igonre parameters 7-9.